yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 process with the ACME STAR CA.

-Note that, because the identity validation is suppressed, the NDC sends the finalize request, including the CSR, to the IdO immediately after the Order has been acknowledged.
+Note that, because the identity validation is suppressed, the NDC sends the finalize request, including the CSR, to the IdO immediately after Order1 has been acknowledged.
 The IdO must buffer a (valid) CSR until the Validation phase completes successfully.